Liberal Judaism (United Kingdom): History

+Merger with the Movement for Reform Judaism

 On 17 April 2023, Liberal Judaism and the Movement for Reform Judaism announced their intention to merge as one single unified progressive Jewish movement – something that had previously been tried, and failed, in 1903, 1942 and 1983.

-The merger was approved by both movements on May 18, 2025 at two parallel Extraordinary General Meetings (EGMs) of member communities, with the number of votes in favour at each exceeding 95%.
+The merger was approved by both movements on 18 May 2025 at two parallel Extraordinary General Meetings (EGMs) of member communities, with the number of votes in favour at each exceeding 95%.
 The result was announced by Rabbi Charley Baginsky (CEO) and Karen Newman (Chair) for Liberal Judaism, Rabbi Josh Levy and Paul Langsford of Reform Judaism, and Dr Ed Kessler, who chaired the Progressive Judaism Advisory Board.

-The merger is expected to be complete by the end of 2025.
+The merger was completed by the end of 2025.

-The new movement, Progressive Judaism, will represent about 30% of British Jewry who are affiliated to synagogues.
+The new movement, Progressive Judaism, represents about 30% of British Jewry who are affiliated to synagogues.